Cognex-ID/phonegap-manateeworks-v3/README.md

 example : [{"method" : "MWBtoggleFlash" : "value" : []}]

 @name "MWBenableZoom"
 Enable or disable zoom button on scanning screen.
-If device doesn't support zoom, button will be hidden regardles of param.
-Zoom is not supported on Windows Phone 8 as there's no zooming api available!
+If device does not support zoom, button will be hidden regardles of param.
+Zoom is not supported on Windows Phone 8 as there is no zooming api available!
 Default value is true (enabled)
 @param[in]	enableZoom
 example : [{"method" : "MWBenableZoom" : "value" : [true]}]